hawkjo/champ/README.md

-# CHAMP: Chip-Hybridized Association Mapping Platform
+# CHAMP: Chip-Hybridized Affinity Mapping Platform

 This software was used for analyses described in the manuscript: